coder/coder/docs/admin/appearance.md

 ![service banner](../images/admin/announcement_banner_settings.png)

-The Announcement Banners let admins post important messages to all site users.
+Announcement Banners let admins post important messages to all site users.
 Only Site Owners may set the announcement banners.

 Example: Use multiple announcement banners for concurrent deployment-wide updates, such as maintenance or new feature rollout.